Common Sense Media: Education

-As of 2016, the Common Sense Education program had grown to include over 300,000 member teachers in approximately 100,000 schools.

 In 2009, CSM partnered with Harvard University and the organization Global Kids to organize a three-way communication with parents, teenagers, and educators about issues faced in the online world.

-The organization has education programs for schools and other organizations to use with students and parents.

-The first product is a Parent Media and Technology Education Program that was launched in late 2008.
-The program includes a comprehensive library of resources, like tip sheets, workshop slides and script, videos, and discussion guides that educators can use to engage and educate parents about technology issues ranging from media violence and commercialism to cyberbullying and cellphone etiquette.

-The second product, launched in 2009, is a K-12 Digital Literacy and Citizenship Curriculum consisting of more than 60 lesson plans, student handouts, videos and interactive components that span three topic areas: Safety and Security, Digital Citizenship, and Research and Information Literacy.
-The curriculum was informed by research done by Howard Gardner's GoodPlay Project at the Harvard Graduate School of Education.

-The resources were developed with support from many foundations, including the Sherwood, MacArthur, and Hewlett Foundations, which enables CSM to offer these products to educators for free.

-In 2012, CSM released its "Digital Passport," an online curriculum designed to teach children how to safely and responsibly navigate the Internet.
+In 2012, CSM released its "Digital Passport", an online curriculum designed to teach children how to safely and responsibly navigate the Internet.
 The courses can be accessed for free by classroom teachers, who are then able to monitor their students' progress.
 Digital passport lessons are presented as games that reward progress with badges.

-In 2021, resources were updated for UK learners, fully translated to British English and Welsh, and available in every school.
-Lessons are built on the same curriculum with the addition of new teaching tools and activities.

 Graphite

-In 2013 CSM launched Graphite, an online resource for teachers that allows them to review and rate educational technology.
+In 2013, CSM launched Graphite, an online resource for teachers that allows them to review and rate educational technology.
 The project is supported by Chicago philanthropist Susan Crown and Microsoft co-founder Bill Gates' bgC3.

-Advocacy issues
+Advocacy and endorsements

 Common Sense Media has played a role in influencing billions of dollars in government spending on education-related technologies including classroom broadband access and various learning apps.
-In April 2015, they launched the national advocacy effort, Common Sense Kids Action, to push for certain state and federal efforts to bolster education for children.